In America: What’s That?

 How do we use the In America survey data?

 Survey responses help us and our partners better understand the advanced breast cancer community.
-All survey responses are kept confidential, reported only in total (your specific responses will not be reported individually), and will become the property of Health Union, LLC.
+All survey responses remain confidential, reported only in total.
+This means your specific responses will not be reported individually.
+All information will become property of Health Union, LLC.

 What happens after I take the survey?

 After the survey closes each year, AdvancedBreastCancer.net will share the responses back to the community and highlight important findings from the survey.
 You can read the latest In America survey findings in the latest In America infographic.